-Medical Exemption: Requires a certificate from a licensed physician stating that the physical condition of the child is such that immunization would endanger the life or health of the child.
+Medical Exemption: Requires a certificate of immunization form signed by a licensed physician stating that the physical condition of the child is such that immunization would endanger the life or health of the child.

-Philosophical, Moral or Religious Belief Exemption: Requires a certificate signed by the parent or guardian whose sincerely held philosophical, moral or religious belief is opposed to such immunization.
+Philosophical, Moral or Religious Belief Exemption: Requires a certificate of immunization form signed by the parent or guardian who's sincerely held philosophical, moral or religious belief is opposed to such immunization.

-History of Disease Exemption: Requires a certificate signed by the parent or guardian or physician stating that the child has a reliable history of chickenpox disease.
+History of Disease Exemption: Requires a certificate of immunization form signed by the parent or guardian or physician stating that the child has a reliable history of chickenpox disease.